 1. There are Many Types of Chameleons Around the World

 There are over 150 species of chameleons internationally.
-They are known as "old world" lizards because they are found in the African, Asian and European continents.
-Most can be found throughout Africa, the Middle East, with the island country of Madagascar home to over 50% of the world's chameleons.
-A few species are native to India, Pakistan and Sri Lanka and the Indian Ocean region.
-The common or Mediterranean chameleon can be found in southern Europe including Cypress, Crete, Portugal and Spain and the Mediterranean Sea region as well as parts of southwest Asia including Iraq, Lebanon, Saudi Arabia and Syria.
+They are known as "old world" lizards because they are found in the African, Asian, and European continents.
+Most can be found throughout Africa and the Middle East, with the island country of Madagascar home to more than 50 percent of the world's chameleons.
+A few species are native to India, Pakistan, Sri Lanka, and lands in the Indian Ocean region.
+The common or Mediterranean chameleon can be found in southern Europe, including Cypress, Crete, Portugal, Spain, and around the Mediterranean, as well as parts of southwest Asia, including Iraq, Lebanon, Saudi Arabia, and Syria.

 2. Only a Few Species of Chameleons are Pets